ucxn/BroTech/README_EN.md

 ### When It Comes to Performance, What I Hate More Is Meaningless Work

 I don’t particularly like creating intermediate variables that are used exactly once just to make the “process look complete,” or, in other words: garbage variables—Wasteful Let.
+These are typically declared and used immediately, never to be used again, and offer no reusability—for example, converting bits to MiB by first creating a byte, or calculating a ratio by first declaring a `let` variable named `total`.
+On the other hand, variable caching that saves more than half the operations or eliminates 2-3 calculations is definitely worth it.

 **On “useless words”**: I don’t hate useless words at all.
 I would even say that it is precisely those so-called “useless words” that make us who we are.

-Besides, many LLMs have extremely high false-positive and false-negative rates when judging 「useless words」: the latter usually takes the form of the genuinely annoying, repetitive circular drivel that AI itself does not even realize it is producing.
+Furthermore, many LLMs have extremely high false positive and false negative rates when identifying “nonsense”: the latter typically consists of truly annoying “repetitive phrases” (Go round in circles / be repetitive / droning on) that the AI is unaware of.

 For example, if the final goal is merely to calculate one device’s share of a total, and the total will not change during the current cycle, the reciprocal can be calculated in advance and everything afterward can simply multiply by it; if a unit conversion ultimately amounts to multiplying by a fixed constant, there is no need to divide once, divide again, and then multiply everything back.